ontodev/cogs/README.md

 Three files are created in the `.cogs/` directory when running `init`:
 - `config.tsv`: COGS configuration, including the Sheet details
-- `field.tsv`: Field names used in worksheets (contains default COGS fields)
+- `field.tsv`: Field names used in Worksheets (contains default COGS fields)
-- `sheet.tsv`: Table names in Sheet and details (empty) - the worksheets correspond to tabs in the Sheet
+- `sheet.tsv`: Worksheet names in Sheet and details (empty) - the Worksheets correspond to local tables

 All other tasks will fail if a COGS project has not been initialized in the working directory.